 A great example of this social listening tip comes from Chrysler.
 You may be surprised to find such a big name brand using this tactic, but it’s a great indicator that it actually works.

-In the post above, the company joined forces with the ThatDadBlog on Instagram to depict a lovely scene in which he and his young child enjoy a winter wonderland adventure, starring none other than the Chrysler Pacifica that enabled their magical journey.
+In the post above, the company joined forces with the ThatDadBlog on Instagram to depict a funny video in which he and his family enjoy reenacting some memories from his youth, starring none other than the JC Penny that encouraged their fun experience.

-Take a lesson from Chrysler and start partnering with opinion leaders.
+Take a lesson from JC Penny and start partnering with opinion leaders.
 You can find influencers in Awario by checking out the Influencers report.
 Create an alert for your brand name to find influencers who mentioned you, or for your industry to find micro-influencers in your niche.

 If you want to learn more about finding micro-influencers with Awario, check out this blog post on how to find influencers.